avenzi/osprey/zitzelberger_notebook.md

 I asked about this on the Bokeh Discourse site (https://discourse.bokeh.org/t/size-mismatch-in-ajaxdatasource-in-append-mode/8082), and they informed me that my workaround wasn't enough, and the ColumnDataSource object always assume columns of equal length *even* in situations where some pairs are independent of one another.
 They told me that the only solution to streaming completely independednt data streams to a single plot is to use seprately defined AjaxDataSources.
 So that's what I did.
 It adds a lot of overhead and 4 times the number of requests sent to the server, but it works.
 That's all I need for now, but this is yet another thing that I hope will go away when I write up the independent Bokeh server in the future.

+This also means that the modifications I made to Database.read_data() and Database.write_data() to handle data columns of unequal length aren't necessary, but I will leave them in just because they are technically now able to handle more general cases.
+Again, this will all get scrapped anyway when we move to a different database.

 ##### June 28th, 2021:

 Today I'm just focusing on debugging the system I decided on yesterday.
 I had some trouble making each Analyzer able to access the ID of its targeted streams.
 As of yet I have not gotten rid of IDs just in case I need them in the future.